 Also all students with impairments or disabilities have the right to attend school here.
-In Hesse, they can either attend a school for children with special needs or one of the other types of schools.
+In Hessen, they can either attend a school for children with special needs or one of the other types of schools.

 After primary school, the parents decide about their child's further educational path.
 Primary school teachers give advice on the choice of possible educational paths.
-In Hesse, there are different paths that young people can take to obtain a qualification.
+In Hessen, there are different paths that young people can take to obtain a qualification.

 The shortest educational path ends with the certificate of the "Hauptschule" in 9th grade.
 With this qualification, young people can start vocational training in many professional fields.
 However, they can also continue to attend school and obtain a further qualification.

 The certificate of the "Realschule" can be obtained by successfully completing the final exams at the end of 10th grade.
 With this qualification, one can also start vocational training or achieve other qualifications.

 The longest educational path after primary school is aimed at obtaining the A levels, the “Abitur”.
 It grants the permission to study at college or university.
 However, with this qualification, one can also start vocational training.

 When choosing vocational training, learning in school does not stop.
 In this case, there are two places of learning: At the place of work, young people get to know everyday working life.
 In